 Thinking about this trip – The idea to ride from Canada to Mexico, Central and South America was planted in 2013 when we took a tour (https://www.horizonte-tours.com/ ) from San Carlos de Bariloche to Ushuaia.
 Great tour guide and company, great places to stay, fabulous food, and excellent pisco sours most evenings!
 And some amazing country to ride through.
 We also spent time visiting Buenos Aires, Mendoza, Santiago, and Valparaiso, although these trips were not by motorbike.
 There is so much more to see!

 So we’ve been talking about making this trip for a couple of years, we negotiated time from our respective jobs (thank you to our employers!) so we can go on an adventure for 4 months.
-As we make plans it seems 4 months won’t be long enough to see all we want to see.
-However, we will be graeful for the time we have.
+As we make plans it seems 4 months won’t be long enough!
+However, we are very grateful for the time we have.